 *NOTE: Transport dimensions may vary based on options.
 Product features are based on published information at the time of publication and are subject to change without notice.

 Minimize non-productive planting time by folding the planter from the cab of the tractor.

-If you are looking to split-apply your fertilizer, the 1745 Planter offers liquid or dry fertilizer options on all non-bulk fill models, including split-row configurations.
+If you are looking to split apply fertilizer, the 1745 Planter offers granular fertilizer with frame-mounted single disk openers.

 The 1745 Planter comes in two main row-unit configurations with the option of keeping it simple or adding more advanced features.